 Please note that the CCG do not, at present, carry out automatic processing of your data.

-If you wish to exercise any of these rights, please contact the HR Department.
+If you wish to exercise any of these rights, please contact the Corporate Services and Governance Team.
 We may need to request specific information from you in order to verify your identity and check your right to access the personal information or to exercise any of your other rights.
 This is a security measure to ensure that your personal information is not disclosed to any person who has no right to receive it.

 In the limited circumstances where you have provided your consent to the processing of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 This will not, however, affect the lawfulness of processing based on your consent before its withdrawal.
 If you wish to withdraw your consent, please contact the HR Department.
 Once we have received notification that you have withdrawn your consent, we will no longer process your personal information for the purpose you originally agreed to, unless we have another legal basis for processing.